PriyankaCornelius/Airline-Reservation-System/Project_Documentation/ProjectJournal/ProjectJournal.md

 <li> What am I planning to work on next? - Start working on my assigned tasks - I will be creating the frotend screens for login, signup and integrate with the backend APIs </li>
 <li> What tasks are blocked waiting on another team member? - No Blockers </li>

+#### Priyanka

+<li> What tasks did I work on / complete? - Backend Project and Flight Booking Component with steppers to navigate to the next page sequentially, and API for getting traveller information </li>
+<li> What am I planning to work on next? - Start with UI components and APIs to receive traveller information and payment from a customer trying to book the flight </li>
+<li> What tasks are blocked waiting on another team member? - No Blockers </li>

 ## Week 5:

 #### Swetha